The award-winning Science and Technology Entrepreneurship Programs (STEP) is a family of professional Master of Science degrees:

-Many STEP students become the lifeblood of very promising start-ups, some of which are making great waves in their industry.
-For instance, a STEP student played a major role in raising critical funds for Phycal, which is constructing an algal oil plant in Hawaii and was recently featured in Business Week, the NY Times, CNBC, and USA Today.
-Several STEP student played a major role in critical fundraising and product acquisition for Arteriocyte, which now has worldwide distribution with its Magellan platelet separation device and was awarded Venture of the Year by the Ohio Venture Association in 2010.
-And STEP students performed early-stage market research and grant-writing for Quality Electrodynamics (QED), which was founded in 2005 by Hiroyuki Fujita.
-(Dr. Fujita earned his PhD from the CWRU Department of Physics and has grown QED to be one of America's 20 Most Promising Young Companies of 2009 in Forbes Magazine.)
+On the start-up side, many STEP students become the lifeblood of very promising start-ups, some of which are making great waves in their industry.
+For instance, several STEP student played a major role in critical fundraising and product acquisition for Arteriocyte, which now has worldwide distribution with its Magellan platelet separation device and was awarded Venture of the Year by the Ohio Venture Association in 2010.
+And STEP students performed early-stage market research and grant-writing for Quality Electrodynamics (QED), which has grown to be one of America's 20 Most Promising Young Companies of 2009 in Forbes Magazine.

 STEP was formed in 1999, and has become one of the leading entrepreneurship programs in the world in terms of capital raised by students.* More than 60 alumni now hold positions that include CEO, CTO, Program Manager, Analyst, Project Manager, Sales Associate, Business Development Associate, Chief Scientist/Engineer, Chief Technologist, Crew Trainer, Director of Professional Services, Integrated Services Engineer, Project Coordinator, and Executive Director with companies ranging from startups to Fortune 100, including Phycal, Arteriocyte, QED, Microsoft, Genentech, Medtronic, Intwine Connect, and FirstEnergy.
 Approximately 5% of STEP students successfully start their own companies.